mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

-Don't expect to get the same rendering results by `ezdxf` as you get from AutoCAD, `ezdxf` tries to be as close to the results rendered by BricsCAD, but it was not possible to implement all the various combinations of dimension style parameters.
+Don't expect to get the same rendering results by `ezdxf` as you get from AutoCAD, `ezdxf` tries to be as close to the results rendered by BricsCAD, but it is not possible to implement all the various combinations of dimension style parameters, which often affect one another.

 .. note::